JHU-PL-Lab/dde/README.md

 (Section 2.2) and program analysis (Section 4.3) presented in the paper.
 In addition, it includes a simplified program analysis (`program_analysis/simple`) that neither derives recurrences nor uses Z3 for path sensitivity and verifying analysis results.
-Hereinafter, we refer to the program analysis presented in the paper as "full analysis" and the simplified version as "simple analysis."
+It is meant to help evaluate our semantics against prior program analyses on a more level playing field, since they also do not have the aforementioned features.
+Hereinafter, we refer to the program analysis presented in the paper as the "full analysis" and the simplified version as the "simple analysis."

-Since (1) prior program analyses also do not have the aforementioned features and (2) more benchmarks currently terminate with the simple analysis, we plan to refer to the numbers from the simple analysis benchmarks in the revised paper.

-Below is a list of claims made about the full analysis in the initial submission (Section 5.2.4) and their current status with both the full analysis and the simple analysis.
-Please note that we have made many changes/fixes to the full analysis since the submission, which caused the small discrepancies from our claims.
+Below is a list of claims made about the full analysis in the paper (Section 5.2.4) and their current status with both the full analysis and the simple analysis.

 - 11 DDPA benchmarks terminate very quickly...